Air Operations, CBI

 Damaged by a submarine torpedo is the destroyer Renshaw (DD-499).
 Damaged due to a collisions are the destroyer Williamson (DD-499), the attack cargo ship Yancey (AKA-93) and the landing craft LST-390.

-On Luzon the US XI Corps completes the occupation of the Bataan peninsula with the exception of a small pocket around Mount Natib.
+Philippines On Luzon the US XI Corps completes the occupation of the Bataan peninsula with the exception of a small pocket around Mount Natib.
 The operation has been easy and has cost at most 50 men killed or missing.
 Japanese losses are not much higher.
 Fighting on Corregidor continues, as does the battle in Manila.
-The 40th Div gets ready for mopping up operations in the Zambales Mountains, in the central western part of the island.
+The 40th Division gets ready for mopping up operations in the Zambales Mountains, in the central western part of the island.

-Finally with the capture of Goch by the 51st Div, British XXX Corps, Canadian 1st Army, Operation VERITABLE may be regarded as completed.
+Western Front Finally with the capture of Goch by the 51st Div, British XXX Corps, Canadian 1st Army, Operation VERITABLE may be regarded as completed.

 In the US 3rd Army sector there is a general advance.
 The 6th Arm Div, VIII Corps, advances east of the Our, the 80th Div and 4th Arm div, XII Corps, advance south of Mettendorf and into the positions of the Siegfried Line between the Our and Gay Rivers, including the capture of Roth, and the 10th Army Div, XX Corps, attacks in the direction of Kanzem and Wiltingen bridges, the final objectives of the offensive in the Saar-Moselle triangle.